 There's nothing to writing.
-All you do is sit down at a typewriter and bleed — ernest Hemingway
+All you do is sit down at a typewriter and bleed — Ernest Hemingway

-however, a while back i stumbled across something: a lot of persuasive copywriting share similarities.
+However, a while back I stumbled across something: a lot of persuasive copywriting share similarities.

-it turns out, there are indeed patterns which make writing more persuasive and memorable. they even have a name — rhetoric, and curiously enough were quite popular back in the 4th century bc.
+It turns out, there are indeed patterns which make writing more persuasive and memorable.
+They even have a name — rhetoric, and curiously enough were quite popular back in the 4th century bc.

-rhetoric in copywriting today
+Rhetoric in copywriting today

-while not common knowledge today, rhetoric is still used by the best copywriters, and is often what makes an ad work. the one below for instance.
+While not common knowledge today, rhetoric is still used by the best copywriters, and is often what makes an ad work.
+The one below for instance.

 50 Years, forever young — notice how the words stop & pull you in, how they roll off the tongue.